beaudenison/htmlgames/README.md

-# Hello, this is just a bunch of random games.
+# Hello, this is just a bunch of random simple html games
-Thanks,
-@beaudenison